Mo - Do: 9 - 16 Uhr

 Terminvereinbarung für eine Beratung über:

 You find information about the admission procedure here: STARTING

 Master of Science

 The degree program

-The two-year PhD program in mathematics is targeted at students with the university degree Bachelor of Science (B. Sc.) in mathematics or an equivalent subject.
+The two-year MSc program in mathematics is targeted at students with the university degree Bachelor of Science (B. Sc.) in mathematics or an equivalent subject.
 The degree program leads to the academic degree of Master of Science (M. Sc.) in four semesters.

 - Business mathematics (economy or business information systems)

-can be chosen.
-The share of the application subject is
+The share of the minor is

 The master's degree program documents increased mathematical competences and communication skills that make it possible to work intently scientifically and as an instructor in an (interdisciplinary) team and assess and develop new methods.

 The degree program teaches skills for analysis of abstract structures, recognising, phrasing and solving problems in mathematics and the minor.
 Subsequent doctoral studies (Dr. rer. nat.) are possible.